AbdelrahmanSamir12/wuzzuf-web-crawler/README.md

    - Job link
    - Company link

-### note
+### Note
-use a chrome driver which is compatible with your chrome browser
+Use a chrome driver which is compatible with your chrome browser